 Mark awarded LRSM – Singing Award in Prison

 I was really lucky to meet some amazing musicians through Vox Holloway Choir and Liberty Choir, who encouraged me to take on the LRSM.
-With their support, I was able to prepare a 45-minute recital for the exam itself, covering some really technical and challenging material.
+With their help, I was able to prepare a 45-minute recital for the exam itself, covering some really technical and challenging material.
 The programme is quite melancholic and some of the content quite profound, like Fauré’s setting of ‘Prison‘ by Paul Verlaine, but I found it was a really powerful way of expressing some of the complex emotions that come with the experience of incarceration.
 Immersing myself in the richness of this music and the lives of the composers themselves proved to be a welcome distraction from the stressors and mundanities of prison life.
 For me, music has been a vital lifeline in the battle to survive prison intact, reconnecting me with a sense of humanity and beauty that prison tends to starve you of”.

-‘Bright is the ring of words’, No. 8 from ‘Songs of Travel
+‘Bright is the ring of words’, No. 8 from ‘Songs of Travel‘

 A bright tonic chord, spanning five octaves of C, heralds this philosophical reflection on the transcendent nature of music.
 A seminal departure from his choral and orchestral work, this piece forms part of a song cycle written a year after Ralph Vaughan Williams began touring the countryside to collect British folksong.